gdgpisa/hoverboard-2019/data/posts/2018-12-01-announcing-devfestpisa-2019.md

 We're happy to announce that DevFest Pisa will take place on **April 13th 2019**, in the _Aula Magna_ of Polo Fibonacci!

 2018 it's been an amazing year for both GDG and WTM Pisa.
-We organized several a lot of events during the year, delivering talks about Kotlin, Javascript, Golang and more technologies involing **over 700 participants**.
+We organized several events during the year, delivering talks about Kotlin, Javascript, Golang and more technologies involing **over 700 participants**.
 In March we organized the first DevFest Pisa, a day full of talks and workshops on Google related technologies from international speakers.
 We called this first DevFest, the **DevFest Pisa 0.1**.

-Today we are happy to _release_ the first stable version of our conference: **DevFest Pisa 2019!**.
+Today we are happy to _release_ the first stable version of our conference: **DevFest Pisa 2019!**

 We want this DevFest to be an event organized **by the community, for the community**.
 We want to allow to everyone to be part of the DevFest Pisa organization, either as a speaker, as a volunteer or as a organizer.
 Stay tuned as details for participating to the DevFest will be coming soon.